bobbybee/rosenzweig.io/index.md

 Alyssa Rosenzweig
 =================

 Hello, World!
 I'm Alyssa, a hacker interested in computer vision, networking, and security among other fields.
-I like minimalist design, visible in both my code and the my website design, and I admire the UNIX philosophy.
+I like minimalist design, visible in both my code and my website design, and I admire the UNIX philosophy.
 Offline, I love spending time with my German Shepherd, Apollo!

 Featured work
 -------------